zamalali/langchain-code/README.md

     GOOGLE_API_KEY="AIzaSy..."
     ```

 The agent will automatically detect which provider to use based on the available environment variables.
-You can also explicitly choose a provider with the `--llm` option.
+You can also explicitly choose a provider with the `--llm` option (e.g., `--llm gemini`).

-## Usage
+### 3. Usage

 The main entry point is the `langcode` command, which has three sub-commands: `chat`, `feature`, and `fix`.

-### `langcode chat`
+#### `langcode chat`

 Opens an interactive session to chat with the agent about your project.
+It's useful for asking questions, understanding code, or planning changes.

 **Usage:**
 ```bash